msfussell/dapr-demos/hardened/README.md

     -n hardened
 ```

-> If this is Redis on your cluster you can look it up using `export REDIS_PASS=$(kubectl get secret -n redis redis -o jsonpath="{.data.redis-password}" | base64 --decode)` and define the `REDIS_PASS` environment variable with that secret.
+> If Redis is on your cluster you can look it up using `export REDIS_PASSWORD=$(kubectl get secret -n redis redis -o jsonpath="{.data.redis-password}" | base64 --decode)` and define the `REDIS_PASSWORD` environment variable with that secret.

+### Setup demo secret
-Finally, create one more `demo` secret to illustrate later how Dapr controls application's access to secrets.
+Finally, create a `demo` secret to illustrate later how Dapr controls application's access to secrets.

 ```shell
 kubectl create secret generic demo-secret --from-literal=demo="demo" -n hardened